claireleblanc/GPSeq-Pipeline/docker/README.md

 The example file **example.config** can be used as a template to create this file.

-Create the config_centrality file.
-It should have a line with the following header, followed by a line for each condition:
+Create the config_centrality tsv file.
+It should have a line with the following header (where each entry is separated by a tab), followed by a line for each condition:

 | exid  |  cond  |  libid  | fpath |
 | ----------- | ----------- | ----------- | ----------- |